ArtofBugs/moldy-bread/README.md

     $ git submodule update
     ```

-1. Make a virtual environment and install the Python dependencies.
+1. Make a virtual environment and install the Python dependencies
+for the main program.

     ```sh
     $ python3 -m venv .venv